 “What to air after the Big Game?”
 That is the millions-of-viewers question that faces one broadcast TV network each year, when its turn rolls around to host the Super Bowl.

-For Super Bowl LV, airing Sunday, Feb.
-7 and pitting the Kansas City Chiefs against the Tampa Bay Buccaneers, CBS announced in early December that its Queen Latifah-led reboot of The Equalizer would lay claim to the cushiest real estate in the business, leading out of a championship game that could draw 100 million viewers.
+For Super Bowl LVI, airing Sunday, Feb.
+13, 2022 and pitting the Los Angeles Rams against the Cincinnati Bengals, NBC quietly announced in mid-November that some of its ongoing Beijing Winter Olympics coverage would lay claim to the cushiest real estate in the business, leading out of a championship game that should draw nearly 100 million viewers.

-Yet while following the Super Bowl invariably brings a supersized audience, is it always a bellwether of future success?
-In the gallery below, TVLine has singled out five shows that unarguably Fumbled the opportunity, 10 that in one way (ratings) or another (quality) scored a metaphorical Touchdown, and one that, though highly regarded, merely put up a Field Goal.
+Traditionally, a Super Bowl broadcaster uses that plum spot to debut a new series or showcase an existing one.
+Yet while following the Super Bowl invariably brings a supersized audience, it is not always a bellwether of future success.
+In the gallery below, TVLine has singled out five shows that unarguably Fumbled the opportunity… 10 that in one way (ratings) or another (quality) scored a metaphorical Touchdown… and one that, though highly regarded, merely put up a Field Goal.

-🏈 Over the past decade, the show following the Super Bowl has averaged 24 million total viewers (in Live+Same Day tallies).
+🏈 Over the past decade, the program following the Super Bowl has averaged 22.3 million total viewers (in Live+Same Day tallies).

-🏈 Over the past 25 years, a drama series has been chosen to lead out of the Super Bowl 11 times.
-Comedies have aired seven times, reality-TV has gotten the nod six times, and a late-night talk show claimed the coveted spot once.
+🏈 Over the past 25 years, a drama series has been chosen to lead out of the Super Bowl 10 times (most recently in 2021, when CBS premiered The Equalizer).
+Comedies have filled the slot eight times, reality-TV has gotten the nod six times, and a late-night talk show claimed the coveted spot once.

-🏈 Of the last 25 shows to follow the Super Bowl, only two wound up not getting renewed that year: CBS’ The World’s Best and Fox’s 24: Legacy reboot.
+🏈 Of the last 25 series to follow the Super Bowl, only two wound up not getting renewed that year: CBS’ The World’s Best and Fox’s 24: Legacy reboot.

-🏈 Over the past 25 years, a series premiere has been chosen to lead out of the Super Bowl just five times (most recently with CBS’ The World’s Best in 2019) — while in the 28 years before Friends followed the Big Game, a pilot episode got picked 12 times.
+🏈 Over the past 25 years, a series premiere has been chosen to lead out of the Super Bowl just six times (most recently with CBS’ The Equalizer in 2021) — while in the 28 years before Friends followed the Big Game, a pilot episode got picked 12 times.

 🏈 Though that 1996 episode of Friends lays claim to the largest audience on record for a Super Bowl lead-out, CBS’ All in the Family (in 1978) and 60 Minutes (1980) delivered sliiiightly larger shares (47 and 50 percent) of their available audiences.